kubernetes/website/content/zh/docs/reference/command-line-tools-reference/feature-gates.md

 - `DynamicAuditing`: Enable [dynamic auditing](/docs/tasks/debug-application-cluster/audit/#dynamic-backend)
 - `DynamicKubeletConfig`: Enable the dynamic configuration of kubelet.
 See [Reconfigure kubelet](/docs/tasks/administer-cluster/reconfigure-kubelet/).
 - `DynamicProvisioningScheduling`: Extend the default scheduler to be aware of volume topology and handle PV provisioning.
-  This feature is superceded by the `VolumeScheduling` feature completely in v1.12.
+  This feature is superseded by the `VolumeScheduling` feature completely in v1.12.
 - `DynamicVolumeProvisioning`(*deprecated*): Enable the [dynamic provisioning](/docs/concepts/storage/dynamic-provisioning/) of persistent volumes to Pods.
 -->
 - `DevicePlugins`：在节点上启用基于 [device-plugins](/docs/concepts/cluster-administration/device-plugins/) 的资源供应。